juergenweb/FrontendForms/README.md

 You can also find all question pages in the page tree under the administration page.

 ![Page tree](https://github.com/juergenweb/FrontendForms/blob/main/images/pagetree.png?raw=true)

+You need to enter at least 1 question to get it working.
+If you have installed the module, but no questions have been entered, than the single question from the module configuration will be taken as the fallback instead.
+In this case you have only a "single question CAPTCHA" instead of a "multi question CAPTCHA";

 ## How to install/uninstall the module